 RadGrid natively supports filtering of table columns for its master and detail tables.
 To enable or disable filtering, set the AllowFilteringByColumn property of the RadGrid or GridTableView control.

 When filtering is enabled, a filtering item (GridFilteringItem) appears below the column header.
 The user can enter a filter criterion in the filter box.
-A drop-down list allows the user to select a filter expression that is applied to the criterion for the column.
-When the user presses the filter button (next to the filter box), the grid displays only the records matching the filter criteria specified using the filter boxes:
+A drop-down list allows the user to select a filter expression that is applied to the filter criterion for the column, for example, StartsWith.

-All filters in a single table are applied using AND operator.
-That is, only items (grid rows) that comply with all filters are displayed.
+All filters in a single table are applied using the AND operator so that only items (grid rows) that match all filters are displayed.

 Additionally, you can disable the filtering option for some of the grid columns by setting their AllowFiltering property to False.

 AllowAllFilters - The list of filter functions contains all possible filter expressions.
-Note that some data types are not applicable to some filter functions.
+Note that some data types do not apply to some filter functions.
 For example, the 'like' function cannot be applied to an integer data type.
-In such cases, you should handle the filtering in a custom manner, using the ItemCommand event handler where the command name is "Filter".
+In such cases, you should handle the filtering in a custom manner, using the ItemCommand event handler where the command name is

 Users can set a filter expression based on the rules specified in the corresponding column properties: GridColumn.FilterFormatString.

-The filtering menu is presented by single object server-side.
-This implementation was chosen to speed up grid performance by creating one menu instance server side and cloning the instance for different columns.
+The filtering menu is presented by a single server-side object.
+This implementation was chosen to speed up the grid's performance by creating one menu instance server-side and cloning the instance for different columns.

-The GridKnownFunction enumeration lists the possible filter functions that can appear in the list of filter functions.
-The following table lists the possible GridKnownFunction values:
+The GridKnownFunction enumeration lists the possible filter functions that can appear in the filtering menu.
+The following table represents the possible GridKnownFunction values:

 |NoFilter||No filter is applied, filter controls are cleared.|